Tim-Boes/DockerGuide/readme.md

 ## The easy but type heavy way

-### Now that Docker is setup we can  by running our first real Container.
+### Now that Docker is setup we can start by running our first real Container.
 A lot of Containers can be found at [Docker Hub](https://hub.docker.com/).
 We can run Docker Containers with a very easy command from the command line

 ```bash
 docker run -itd <container name>